-A holiday in a self-catering Cornwall holiday property poses the sublime excuse to try the famed Cornish pasty which is available in every bakery of the region.
-Saffron cake, another Cornish treat, should also be sampled whilst in the area.
-Originally just an Easter cake it is now available all year round, and comes from a classic Cornish recipe.
+A holiday in a self-catering Cornwall holiday property poses the sublime excuse to try the famed Cornish pasty, which is available in every bakery of the region.
+Saffron cake, another native treat, should also be sampled while in the area.
+Originally just an Easter cake, it is now available all year round and comes from a classic recipe.

 Many of Cornwall’s disused mines are visible and open to the public.
 The mining view is exciting, and a visit to the Cambourne School of Mines is well worth the time, as it will give you an insight into the UNESCO World Heritage accredited mining scenery.

-If you are looking for something a little more wild then Bodmin Moor lies at the heart of Cornwall.
-The moor’s untouched, uneven beauty and masses of nature mean that there are lots on offer to interest the whole family.
+If you are looking for something a little wilder, then Bodmin Moor lies at the heart of Cornwall.
+The moor’s untouched, uneven beauty, and masses of nature mean that there are lots on offer to interest the whole family.

-One very popular destination is St Ives which has its own Tate – Tate St Ives.
-Our St Ives self catering properties are wonderfully situated meaning that you can investigate a seemingly endless supply of galleries, fisherman’s rental cottages and shops.
-Near to St Ives we additionally have rental cottages in Hayle Bay, giving three miles of golden sands.
-View our range of St Ives cottages.
+One trendy destination is St Ives, which has its own Tate – Tate St Ives.
+Our St Ives self catering properties are wonderfully situated, meaning that you can investigate a seemingly endless supply of galleries, fisherman’s rental cottages, and shops.
+Near St Ives, we also have rental cottages in Hayle Bay, giving three miles of golden sands.

-For those who surf then Portreath is well visited with surfers and body boarders.
-Surrounded by beautiful cliffs that overlook a bay full of original shops and cafes it is a great spot for those looking for a coastal holiday cottage.
+For those who surf, then Portreath is well visited with surfers and bodyboarders.
+Surrounded by beautiful cliffs overlooking a bay full of original shops and cafes, it is a great spot for those looking for a coastal holiday cottage.